TaranVH/2nd-keyboard/README.md

 My most used, most useful, simplest script is this one: https://www.youtube.com/watch?v=OqyQABySV8k

+2023 update: Since quitting LMG, I don't edit nearly as many videos as I used to, so I also haven't been updating my scripts as much.
+I certainly have not abandoned this repo, but if you want a version that uses Autohotkey 2.0 and is written far more like a real programmer would, I recommend you check this out: https://github.com/Tomshiii/ahk
+I am always very happy when poeple take the things I've stared and build and improve upon them, and this is a great example.

 -----

 To see all my currently assigned scan codes and virual keys, take a look at this spreadsheet: https://docs.google.com/spreadsheets/d/1GSj0gKDxyWAecB3SIyEZ2ssPETZkkxn67gdIwL1zFUs/edit?usp=drive_web&ouid=107638578296445823789